sunpy/ndcube/joss_paper/paper.md

 # Summary

-ndcube is a free, open-source, community-developed Python package whose purpose is to faciliate the manipulation and visualization of astronomical data.
+ndcube is a free, open-source, community-developed Python package for inspecting, manipulating, and visualizing n-dimensional astronomical data.
-It does this by linking the data and coordinates in single data objects.
+It links data and the coordinates describing its axes in unified data objects.
 These objects can be manipulated via array-like slicing operations which modify the data and coordinates simultaneously.
-They also allow coordinate transformations to be performed with reference to the shape of the data and enable coordinate-aware visualizations.
+They also allow coordinate transformations to be performed with reference to the shape of the data and enable coordinate-aware visualizations. ndcube leverages Astropy's WCS (World Coordinate System) API (APE 14) to enforce a generalized, standardized, and widely used framework for performing astronomical coordinate transformations.
-This data-coordinate coupling allows users to analyze their data more easily and accurately, thus helping to boost their scientific output.
+The data-coordinate coupling provided by ndcube allows users to analyze their data more easily and accurately, thus helping to boost their scientific output.

 ndcube is agnostic to the physical properties represented by the data values and axes.
 This makes it a powerful base upon which to build tools for specific types of data.